Tutorial 3: An Introduction To Basic Shapes And Dimensions

 Let’s think about some of the most well-known logos.
 If you look closely, most complex shapes can be reduced to basic shapes, like circles and rectangles.
 The YouTube app icon is simply a rectangle and a triangle combined.
 The iOS weather app icon is a combination of circles and lines.
 To combine the right simple shapes to create your logo, you’ll use something called a Boolean operation.

 A Boolean operation is a powerful geometric tool found in most UI design applications.
-There are four main types of Boolean operations: Union, Subtract, Intersect, and Exclude Overlap.
-These options will pop up in your property inspector once you’ve selected two or more shapes that are overlapping.
-Using Boolean operations, you’ll combine basic shapes to create the logo for your chosen app.
+There are four main types of Boolean operations: Union, Subtract, Intersect, and Exclude.
+In Figma, they’re actually called Boolean groups.
+These options will pop up in your toolbar once you’ve selected two or more shapes that are overlapping.

-- Intersect only displays overlapping areas.
+• Intersect Selection only displays overlapping areas.

 Considerations when creating shapes for your app

-Another consideration is text.
-What text will be on your buttons, and how big will the text be?
-It’s a good idea to leave some room for experimenting with different fonts and spacing, as we’ll be exploring in tomorrow’s tutorial.
 For now, make sure your buttons are big enough to ensure the text can a) fit on the button comfortably, and b) be read without strain.
-For guidance on this, don’t hesitate to refer back to the screens presented in tutorial one.
+For guidance on this, don't hesitate to refer back to the screens presented in tutorial one.

 3. Creating buttons for your app screen